-Government’s new Kickstart Scheme is designed to help employers create new six-month job placements for young people who are currently on Universal Credit and at risk of long-term unemployment.
+The Kickstart Scheme provides funding to employers to create job placements for 16-24 year olds on Universal Credit who are at risk of long term unemployment.

 Any organisation, regardless of size, can apply for funding.
 The job placements created with Kickstart funding must be new jobs.
 Each application should include how you will help the participants to develop their skills and experience.